-As small business owners we often spend a lot of time creating and refining our product or service, putting the finishing touches on our website, and then waiting for that first customer to magically appear.
+As course creators we often spend a lot of time creating and refining our training programs, putting the finishing touches on our sales page, and then waiting for that first customer to magically appear.

-But those who’ve already gone through this process know waiting is the wrong way to go about things.
-You’ve got to be active and go out there.
-You’ve got to put your business in front of the right people.
+But those who’ve already gone through this process know waiting is the wrong way to go about it.
+You’ve got to be active and get out there.
+You’ve got to put your sales page in front of the right people.

 It’s often a testament of will.

 To gain my first customer I had to put my course on Ebay.
 That was back in 2001 when there weren’t nearly as many options as there are now.
 And it was hard.
 I felt like I had given up before I ever got started.

 Since getting that first customer can be so hard, most people remember it.
 So I decided to ask people in the digital training space how they found their first customer.
 The answers made for great stories and I’ve shared the top 44 of those with you here.
 It’s my hope that these stories inspire you whether you’re on your first or your 2000th customer.

 ~John is an SEO and PPC specialist as well as the Founder of Freedom Bound Business.

 “I'm a blogger who created a course a few years back on self-publishing.